refirst11/react-page-fitter/readme.md

   2\. offsetY: A number representing the vertical offset to use if the element fits.
   The default value is 0.

+- refElement (optional): RefObject to the HTML element to be observe.
+  If not set, observe the imported component.

 ## License